kenahoo/RHadoop-Wiki/rmr-v1.2-Overview.md

-#What is coming in 1.2
+#Overview of rmr v1.2
 Despite the minor release change, there are plenty of new features in this release, some backward incompatible API changes and some serious refactoring behind the scenes.
-Build from the v1.2 branch to give it a spin.

 ##I/O